xsteadfastx/DoTheBackup/docs/plugins/mysql.rst

 - **database**:
   Name of the database to backup.
 - **destination**:
-  The Folder where to backup is going to be saved to.
+  The folder where the backup is going to be saved to.
 Its just the name of the folder.
 The dump itself will be called ``<databasename>.sql``.

 Its also needed to define a ``mode``.
 Here is a list: